Lakayla Eberhardt and teacher, Carolyn Khouri at Lincoln West School of Global Studies.

 But when her top two choices fell off the table—one school was too far, and the other was full—Lakayla found herself becoming a reluctant wearer of red.

 “I was really disappointed,” she remembered.
 “I barely knew anyone here, and I came in here with a closed mindset that took me a while to get over.”

-During her 9th grade year, she perceived the other students as rude and unfriendly—though in retrospect she believes they were only responding to her own standoffishness.
+grade year, she perceived the other students as rude and unfriendly—though in retrospect she believes they were only responding to her own standoffishness.
 She also felt intimidated by the fact that some students could speak multiple languages.